MarcelSimader/ViT/README.md

 # ViT

 ViT is a witty plugin for Vim LaTeX support!
-This project is in an incredibly early stage, don't rely on it in any way and don't expect anything of it.
+This project is still in a fairly early stage, but it has worked well for me for about two years now.
 Changes are made to my whim, or vim...
 I'll see myself out.
-But really, this project is basically an efficiency tool for myself, so if you want to use it that is on you.
+But really, this project started as efficiency tool for myself only -- although by now it has became a lot more rounded, and semantic versioning is taken quite seriously.
+Try at your own risk either way!

 ## Features